WE ARE NOMURA

 The experience of overcoming difficulties together with my colleagues is a treasure.
 My career as a salesperson and manager

 Keiko Tokita says with a smile that the time she spent working with her team members is more memorable than the scale or impact of the work.
-As a sales representative who leads multiple projects, she faces many stakeholders every day.
-Tokita, who has also started her career as a manager who brings together teams, talks about the joys of sales and the appeal of NOMURA
+As a sales representative leading multiple projects, she interacts with many stakeholders every day.
+Now that she has also started her career as a manager, bringing teams together, Tokita talks about the joys of sales and the appeal of NOMURA Co.,Ltd.

 Sales Division 1 handles many projects.
 Daily communication is important